What To Do If You Get Wrist Pain From Bench Pressing

-The bench press is one of the most popular weightlifting exercises and is a great way to strengthen your chest, shoulders, and triceps.
+Wrist pain from bench pressing can occur during one of the most popular weightlifting exercises, which is a great way to strengthen your chest, shoulders, and triceps.
 However, if not done correctly, this popular exercise can also cause wrist pain or injury.
 Your wrists are one of the most vulnerable areas when doing the bench press.
 The wrist is a small, but complex joint.
-It can take on much more stress than the other parts of the body while performing this exercise, such as the shoulders and back.
+It can endure more stress than other body parts like the shoulders and back during this exercise.

 1. Wrist Circles

-Doing wrist circles is a great way to help prevent stress injuries and to ensure your wrists stay flexible, strong, lubricated, and functional.
+Wrist circles help prevent stress injuries and keep your wrists flexible, strong, and functional.
 If you’re planning on doing a workout that includes planks, push-ups, or upper body weight training exercises, be sure to include wrist circles at the beginning of your workout.

 Begin by making a loose fist.
 Lift your wrists in front of you, start making small circular movements and gradually work your way up to larger circles.
 Repeat 5 times each in each direction.